michaeltrefry/Yapplr/README.md

 - **Navigation**: Stack-based navigation with proper screen transitions
 - **API Integration**: Full integration with backend API for profile updates and image uploads
 - **Image Fallbacks**: Graceful fallback to user initials when no profile image is available
+- **Dark Mode**: Complete dark theme with toggle in Settings, synchronized with web app preferences

 ## 📱 Key Features in Detail